The Fairytale Republic of San Marino: Italy’s Mountaintop Microstate

 The next morning, we get an early start to tackle everything we missed yesterday.

-We arrive at the First Tower right at 9:00am and buy the Combined Museum Passes.
+We arrive at the First Tower right at 9:00am and purchase our Combined Museum Passes.
 The views from the towers are even more incredible than from the restaurant last night.

 I am really starting to feel like a character in a Disney princess movie.